Does your Gunite Pool Need A Fresh Coat Of Plaster Or Resurfacing?

 1. Mix different batch numbers on bags in even ratios with each other to avoid extreme color variations and record batch numbers.

 3. Mix for at least 5 minutes but not more than 10 minutes.
-Mixing for longer periods can weaken the material and produce undesirable air bubbles while mixing less than 5 minutes could result in uneven setting and shade variations.
+Mixing for longer periods can weaken the material and produce undesirable air bubbles while mixing for less than 5 minutes could result in uneven setting and shade variations.

 4. In cold weather conditions SGM